RenauxLouis/subtitles-cleaning/README.md

 # Setup
 1. Requirements listed in the requirements.txt file

-2. The script also requires the software MKVToolNix that can be downloaded there: https://mkvtoolnix.download/downloads.html
+2. The script is built upon MKVToolNix that can be downloaded there: https://mkvtoolnix.download/downloads.html

 3. Once it is downloaded, you might have to change the 3 following files of the repo: